top of page

 If your horse struggles with tension, imbalance, or physical asymmetries, physiotherapy and training guidance tailored to you can help.
 As a qualified animal physiotherapist, I’m here to support your horse’s journey to strength, balance, and self-carriage.

 Interested in helping your horse move better, feel better, and perform better?
+Contact me for a consultation or physiotherapy session at 07842412830 or email loiciajohnson@msn.com.

 Comments